 How to Access an MIT Press eBook

-2. Click on the "eBook Library" option, and your eBook library will appear.
-You should see a cover image of the eBook that you've purchased.
+2. Log in with your MIT Press username and password.
+After successful login, your eBook library will appear.
+You should see a cover image of the ebooks that you've purchased.

-3. Click on the cover, and options to download either an EPUB, PDF, or both, will appear.
-Click on the desired (available) format.
+3. Click on the cover of the ebook you'd like to view, and options to download either an EPUB or PDF will appear.
+Click on your preferred format.
 Ensure that your web browser is set to allow pop-up windows for MIT Press' website.
 Note that there are known issues when trying to download .acsm files on an iPad using the Google Chrome web browser.
 For iPad users, please use Apple's Safari web browser.

 4. Click on "open with," then click "OK."